tuxedocurly/wledger/docs/setup-guide.md

 From here, you might be interested in:

-* **[Full User Guide](./usage.md)** This is the detailed reference manual.
+* **[User Guide](./usage.md)** This is the detailed reference manual.
 It explains every feature on every page, including the Stock Dashboard, managing documents, adding categories, and more.

 * **[Developer Guide](./developer.md)** This guide is for developers.
 It explains the application's architecture, code structure, testing philosophy, and how to contribute.